EnterpriseDB/barman/doc/barman.1.d/50-backup.md

         value of the parameter `parallel_jobs`, if present in the configuration file.

-    --jobs-start-rate
-    :   Maximum rate at which workers should be started.
-Overrides the value of `parallel_jobs_start_rate`, if present in the configuration file.
-        Defaults to 10 jobs per second.

-    --jobs-start-window
+    --jobs-start-batch-period
-    :   The window size (in seconds) over which `--jobs-start-rate` will be applied.
-Overrides the value of `parallel_jobs_start_window`, if present in the configuration file.
+    :   The time period in seconds over which a single batch of jobs will be started.
+Overrides the value of `parallel_jobs_start_batch_period`, if present in the configuration file.
 Defaults to 1 second.

+    --jobs-start-batch-size
+    :   Maximum number of parallel workers to start in a single batch.
+        Overrides the value of `parallel_jobs_start_batch_size`, if present in the configuration file.
+Defaults to 10 jobs.

     --bwlimit KBPS
     :   maximum transfer rate in kilobytes per second.